 Figure 3 shows total early-stage entrepreneurial activity (TEA) rates across selected countries.
-The data is from the Global Entrepreneurship Monitor.
-TEA is defined as the sum of the nascent entrepreneurship rate and the new business ownership rate.
+The data are from the Global Entrepreneurship Monitor.
+The TEA rate is defined as the sum of the nascent entrepreneurship rate and the new business ownership rate.

 Prior research distinguishes between statutory and effective corporate income tax rates.
-The former describes the tax rate imposed on a corporation’s taxable income, whereas the latter refers to the taxes a corporation pays as a percentage of its economic profit.
-The two tax rates can differ strongly as a result of generous rules regarding tax credits, asset write offs, income that is exempt from taxation, etc. (Figure 4).
+The former describes the tax rate imposed on a corporation's taxable income, whereas the latter refers to the taxes a corporation pays as a percentage of its economic profit.
+The two tax rates can differ strongly as a result of generous rules regarding tax credits, asset write-offs, income that is exempt from taxation, and so on (Figure 4).

 Higher effective corporate income tax rates increase the tax burden for incorporated firms, thus reducing the gains from entrepreneurship.
 Hence, higher corporate income tax rates should have a negative effect on entrepreneurial activity.
 A worldwide cross-sectional data set of 80 countries shows that high statutory and high effective corporate income tax rates reduce business density and entrepreneurship entry rates .
-These results support the argument that high corporate income tax rates reduce profits for incorporated businesses, thus reducing incentives for individuals to become entrepreneurs.
+A study from Portugal exploits a quasi-natural experiment where the corporate tax rate for start-ups was reduced in some regions and not in others .
+The authors find that a reduced corporate tax rate increased firm entry and new firm job creation.
+The results from the worldwide and Portuguese studies support the argument that high corporate income tax rates reduce profits for incorporated businesses, thus reducing incentives for individuals to become entrepreneurs , .
 Moreover, income shifting may occur.
 That is, entrepreneurs may decide not to incorporate their business, instead choosing other forms of entrepreneurship such as entrepreneurship through non-incorporated firms or informal entrepreneurship.
 The literature provides some tentative evidence about the latter: the size of the informal sector as a percentage of economic activity is shown to depend on the effective corporate income tax level .
 Thus, corporate taxes not only affect entrepreneurship activity but also influence the allocation of resources between the formal and the informal sectors.